Lower bounds for incidences: Proof sketch

-A fundamental object in our analysis is the branching function of a set in phase space.
+In recent years, careful analysis of branching functions has become a significant tool in fractal geometry.
+An early example of this method can be found in Keleti and Shmerkin's~\cite{KeletiShmerkin} paper on the Falconer distance problem.
+While prior work has used branching functions of a single variable to study sets of points, it is new to apply branching functions of multiple variables to study sets of point/line pairs.

 Our branching functions are Lipschitz functions of three variables.
-As part of the investigation we define the set of functions $\mc L$, which are limits of branching functions of phase-space sets, see \cref{subsec:limiting_branching_func}.
+We define the set of functions $\mc L$ to be limits of branching functions of phase-space sets, see \cref{subsec:limiting_branching_func}.
 The functions in $\mc L$ have a few basic properties: monotonicity, Lipschitz regularity, and submodularity.
 Our main Lipschitz functions result, \Cref{thm:lip_func_theorem}, is a fact about $\mc L$ that just uses these properties.
 Deeper facts from continuous incidence geometry, such as the Furstenberg set estimate, can also be stated as information about the space $\mc L$.
 We believe many interesting statements and conjectures in continuous two dimensional incidence geometry can be phrased as information about $\mc L$ and we hope this will be a useful framework for further study.